Peruibeloko/time-calculator/README.md

 Ongoing little project, currently just adds up the entries in the list and displays the result in a simplified and humanized output.

 ## Controls 🎮
-- `Up/Down` - Moves between entries.
-Creates new entries as needed.
+- `Ctrl + Left/Right/Up/Down Arrows` - Movement between fields, creates new entries as needed.
-- `Ctrl + Left/Right` - Moves between fields of an entry
   - Usual form movement works as well (`Tab` and `Shift + Tab`)
 - `Ctrl + Enter` - Evaluates the result
 - `Ctrl + Delete` - Removes the currently selected entry from the list

 ## Project Setup 🔧
-This project uses pnpm as its package managing tool, which is a drop-in alternative to npm, so usual procedures follow:
+This project uses pnpm as its preferred package managing tool, which is a drop-in alternative to npm, so usual procedures follow:
 ```
 pnpm i
 pnpm serve